Facility: The Children’s Hospital of the King’s Daughters (CHKD)

 Working through their architectural firm PF&A Design, a firm specializing in healthcare design, CHKD has continuously upgraded their facility.
 They have done so without shutting down any entire area; allowing their staff to continue the life saving work they do for the families of Virginia.
 While seamless flooring had been specified at CHKD in the past, underlayment failures led to unsightly pitting and cracking on the floor’s surface.
-This ledthe architects of PF&A to search for a superior floor system that could be installed quickly, match the décor of the rooms and also tolerate the constant traffic of the heavy machines and beds being moved around…a tall order.
+This led the architects to search for a superior floor system that could be installed quickly, match the décor of the rooms and also tolerate the constant traffic of the heavy machines and beds being moved around — a tall order.

 The solution?
 Dur-A-Flex’s line of Hybri-Flex E (epoxy) flooring systems.
 Hybri-Flex floors are anchored by a cement-based, urethane that allows for maximum adhesion with a substrate thanks to its self-priming properties.
-Within the Hybri-Flex floor line the decorative options are endless and the Architects of PF&A were able to choose from vinyl chip blends, decorative quartz blends or solid color floors depending on the room.
+Within the Hybri-Flex floor line the decorative options are endless and the architects were able to choose from vinyl chip blends, decorative quartz blends, or solid color floors depending on the room.
 The Hybri-Flex E systems also offer a final urethane topcoat which possesses excellent wear resistance and UV-Stability, allowing the floors to stand up to the bustle of a busy hospital while not losing aesthetics.

-The first floor to be upgraded was OR #1, a Hybri-Flex EC (epoxy chip) system was chosen and a custom chip blend was needed.
-The architects of PF&A were able to create customized blends on Dur-A-Flex’s website via the Custom Chip Selector tool; adjusting size, color and ratios until the designs were narrowed down.
-Physical samples were created in Dur-A-Flex’s Design Center and shipped to PF&A’s Interior Designer, Kimberly Bernheimer for approval.
+The first floor to be upgraded was OR #1, a Hybri-Flex EC (epoxy chip) system was chosen, and a custom chip blend was needed.
+The architects were able to create customized blends on Dur-A-Flex’s website via the Custom Chip Selector tool; adjusting size, color and ratios until the designs were narrowed down.
+Physical samples were created in Dur-A-Flex’s Design Center and shipped to PF&A’s Interior Designer, Kimberly Bernheimer, for approval.
 Commonwealth Epoxy Coatings, Inc. of Newport News, VA, the flooring installer for the multi-phase project, expertly used the two chosen chip blends to create a sterile-circle in the room.